UKCloud/documentation/articles/oracle/orcl-gs.md

 There are two types of network:

-- An isolated (internally connected) network provides access only to the VMs within the Oracle tenant (see [*Creating isolated Org VDC networks*](https://portal.ukcloud.com/support/knowledge_centre/8f839d6b-a2f1-46ef-8762-15be2923d8c8)).
+- An isolated (internally connected) network provides access only to the VMs within the Oracle tenant (see [*How to create an isolated VDC network*](../vmware/vmw-how-create-isolated-network.md)).

 - A routed (externally connected) network provides access to machines and networks outside the Oracle tenant via the edge gateway.
-You can have up to nine usable routed networks per tenant: one for each connectivity type (see [*Creating routed Org VDC networks*](https://portal.ukcloud.com/support/knowledge_centre/2b989ddd-c018-4289-8a06-0482f0674bc1)).
+You can have up to nine usable routed networks per tenant: one for each connectivity type (see [*How to create a routed VDC network*](../vmware/vmw-how-create-routed-network.md)).

 ## Configuring your edge gateway